Childcare from Autumn 2020

 Parents can find information and guidance on the government website.

-If you are a critical (key) worker who is looking for childcare, our team will be willing to help you.
+If you are a critical (key) worker who is looking for childcare, our team will be happy to help you.
 Please email the following details to firstname.lastname@example.org

-- For handy tips, advice go to our top tips page.
+- For handy tips, advice on what to look when searching for childcare, go to our top tips page.

-- See details on the different types of childcare below.
-Select the type of childcare (e.g. childminder) for information on what this type of provider could offer for you.
+- See details on the different types of childcare below (e.g. childminder) for information on what this type of provider could offer for you.

 ||0-2 years||2-5 years||5-11 years|